blackstoneaudio/audiobook-spec/README.md

 ## But this "spec" is just a file?
 Where's the rest?

-I believe that a single file can describe where the assets are, and how to organize them.
-Think of it like a packing slip AND an assembly guide, in one.
+I believe a single file can describe where the assets are, and how to organize them.
+Think of it like a packing slip and assembly guide in one.

-We could deliver *just* this file (for example to our App) and it would be able to assemble the pieces from cloud storage.
+We could deliver *just* this file (for example to our app) and it would be able to assemble the pieces from cloud storage.
 We could include this file in a packaged bundle (ISO, Zip, gZip, Tar etc) and it would equally describe the contents of that package.

 ### A note about M4Bs